 The school is accessible via the main entrance for those with wheelchairs or walking aids, the playgrounds and outdoor areas are also accessible.
-For children with specific physical, medical or sensory needs, if additional adaptations are required or if additional resources are needed in order for your child to access the school or curriculum, the school will work closely with Trafford Special Educational Advisory service to ensure provision is suitable for your child.
+For children with specific physical, medical or sensory needs, if additional adaptations are required or if additional resources are needed, the school will work closely with Trafford Special Educational Advisory service to ensure this is provided.
 The School carefully plans to ensure a safe, enjoyable and accessible environment for all children.
 Our classrooms and teaching strategies aim to engage a range of learning styles, and to meet the needs of children with a range of difficulties/conditions.
 The Dean Trust undertake a regular review of the school facilities to ensure that the requirements of the Equality Act are met.